hindman/mvs/misc/notes.md

         - Fail fast.
         - Take OLD names first via ARGV, else via STDIN.
         - Rename only if NEW name differs from OLD name.
-        - Print only basic metadata as YAML:
+        - Print only summary metadata as YAML.
-            - stats: N OLD, renamed
-            - log location

     Input sources:
         stdin